zimo-gu/islandscorp/frequently-asked-questions/questions-and-answers.md

 ### How can I check my demotion reason?
 {: .text-red-300 }
 {: .no_toc }
-If you were demoted and would like to see why, DM an available HR.
+If you were demoted and would like to see why, create a support ticket.
 If you have any questions or concerns regarding your demotion, feel free to open a ticket.

 ### Which ranks are permitted to train, host, co-host, and rank at training sessions?
 {: .text-red-300 }
 {: .no_toc }
 Shift Leader+ may train at training sessions.
 Assistant Manager+ may host and Supervisor+ may co-host training sessions.
-Junior Corporate+ may promote.
+Junior Corporate+ may oversee.